oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Project Description:**

-We want to package Oppia as a Docker container so that new contributors can get started by running docker-compose up -d after cloning the repository to install all the dependencies and start the local development server.
+We want to package Oppia as a Docker container so that new contributors can get started by running `docker-compose up -d` after cloning the repository to install all the dependencies and start the local development server.
 This will be much easier than the current installation process, which is often painful to troubleshoot.
+Docker will also let us speed up test runs on GitHub Actions by caching the Docker image.

 Requirements:
 * Setup should be quick and easy.
 For example, a user might need to:
   - Install Docker
   - Clone oppia/oppia
-  - Run docker-compose up -d
+  - Run `docker-compose up -d`
 * The setup should be independent of the OS or platform it is run on.
 * The setup should not exceed the 8GB RAM requirement for Oppia on any platform for which we have supported installation instructions.
 * It should be easy for a user to update their installation to the current dependency versions.